 Trichinosis occurs from a nematode from the genus Trichinella.
 The parasites alternate between skeletal muscle stages and enteric stages during their life cycle within their host.
 The life cycle begins with the enteral phase when the host eats the infected meat.
 Digestive enzymes in the stomach dissolve the capsule releasing the larvae into the small intestine where they invade columnar epithelium.
 Larvae then pass into the tissue and enter the lymphatics eventually being released into general circulation via the thoracic duct.
 When they enter the muscle fibers from the capillaries, they encyst and become infective within 15 days.
 They can remain from months to years to the entire life of the host.
 There are eleven known species within the genus Trichinella.
 These eleven species subdivide into those that invade host muscle cells and encapsulate (surrounded by a collagen capsule) and those that do not encapsulate.
 Trichinella Spiralis belongs to the encapsulated group and causes most human infections and deaths from trichinosis.

 Trichinella, the intestinal roundworm that causes trichinosis is primarily seen in raw or insufficiently cooked commercial pork, specifically, domestic and sylvatic swine (Sus scrofa).
-Other common hosts are synanthropic animals like cats, dogs, the brown rat, and armadillos.
+Other common hosts are synanthropic animals like cats, dogs, brown rats, and armadillos.
 It can, however, be acquired from wild game as well, particularly meat that has not been frozen or cooked properly.
-Since 1975, Walrus and bear meat have have shown increased associations with trichinosis.
+Since 1975, Walrus and bear meat have shown increased associations with trichinosis.
 Due to its high infectivity and global distribution of pork meat, Trichinella can be found in the tropics all the way to the Arctic.
 The CDC estimates 10,000 cases of trichinosis occur worldwide every year.
 Cases in the United States were 400 per year on average in the 1940s but decreased to 20 cases on average by 2010.

 During the acute phase of infection, three major cell modifications occur: